How has our culture taken such an abrupt turn toward sin and evil this past year?

 Though Christianity has been a significant part of American culture since the nation’s founding, the percentage of Christians in America has declined dramatically over the past decade.

-Over the last decade, the percentage of Christians has dropped significantly.
 At the same time, the percentage of people who don’t believe in a god at all has risen at almost the same rate as the fall in Christians.

 Most of the drop in the percentage of Christians has been made up of people who don’t consider themselves part of any faith.